wang-wenyao/CLeBPI/README.md

 ```shell
 bash pt/cl/run.sh
 ```
+Note: If you want use your own data to perform contrastive learning pretraining, you can use our proposed jupyter notebook code to produce the corresponding data.

 ## Fine-tuning
 If you just want to use our model for fine-tuning, you can directly use the following command: